 As part of the UK, Scotland still retains much of its own unique national identity as England, Wales and Ireland, and is fiercely proud of that fact.
 The unique and proud history and culture of Scotland is often considered even stronger than the association with the rest of the UK by many Scots, but whether you visit to explore the vast, glorious countryside of the Scottish Islands or the surprisingly cosmopolitan cities of Glasgow or Edinburgh, Scotland has more than enough surprises to keep you coming back for more and more.

 Visitors to Scotland, as in the rest of the UK, will have very little trouble.
 The UK as a whole is extremely welcoming of all visitors and has a diverse, multicultural population.
-Despite a long seated – let’s just say rivalry – between Scotland and England, there is in reality no real discernible difference in culture between the two, or the UK as a whole.
+Despite a long seated – let’s just say friendly rivalry – between Scotland and England, there is in reality no real discernible difference in culture between the two, or the UK as a whole.
+Your biggest problem as a visitor is very likely to be

 Citizens of the USA, Canada, Australia, New Zealand and many other countries can visit for up to six months but cannot work unless they apply for a separate work visa.
 Citizens of other countries outside of the visa free list must apply for the relevant visa dependant on whether they intend to be a general visitor, family visitor, business visitor or any other relevant category.

 There are no specific immunisations needed to visit Scotland, but as always routine vaccinations should be up to date.
 Reciprocal healthcare arrangements between the whole of the UK and many countries throughout the world allow for free or at least subsidised treatment.
 Scotland has a separate NHS system to England but runs under the same principles.
 Everyone will get free care at the point of delivery via the NHS, but it is still essential that you have valid and comprehensive health insurance and an EHIC card if you are from the EU.

 Crime and Safety.